fornwall/advent-of-code/README.md

 ```

 # Running using Docker
-There is also a Docker image published for running the tests:
+A published Docker image can be used to run against custom input:

 ```sh
 docker run -i fredrikfornwall/advent-of-code-2019-rs:latest <day> <part> < path/to/input.txt